nathan-nakatsuka/scRNA_Reproducibility/README.md

 3) Plot Manhattan plot with the MakeManhattanPlot function.

 <br/>
 See Vignette.md for example of how to run the code.
+Vignette_GSEAPathways.md has an example of how to run the GSEA SumRank version.
 <br/>
 <br/>